Woman told to spend Christmas behind bars after turning up to court sentence drunk

-Drunk woman told to spend Christmas behind bars after turning up to court sentence 'intoxicated' sparking ugly scenes
+Drunk woman dumped behind bars for Christmas after turning up to court sentence 'intoxicated' as judge subjected to torrent of abuse

-A WOMAN who turned up drunk to court was told to spend Christmas behind bars by a judge after she was ‘too intoxicated’ to be sentenced.
+A WOMAN who turned up drunk to court was dumped behind bars by a judge for Christmas after she was ‘too intoxicated’ to be sentenced.

-After making the call to remand the inebriated defendant for over a month until January 14, the judge was then rounded on.
+After making the call to remand the inebriated defendant for over a month until January 14, the judge was suddenly rounded on.

 Read More

-A male supporter of the defendant suddenly subjected judge Ashworth to a sustained torrent of abuse from the public gallery - including brazenly mocking his ‘silly wig’.
+A male supporter of the defendant subjected judge Ashworth to a sustained torrent of abuse from the public gallery, including brazenly mocking his ‘silly wig’ – a British legal tradition since 1685.

 Security intervened in an attempt to quell spiralling ugly scenes as Urquhart, due to be sentenced for an affray in the city on April 9 last year, was taken down while her friend was ushered from the court.

-The case had been delayed as Urquhart’s defence barrister Rob Harding pleaded for more time to assess his client amid concerns over her state after reports security had been forced to remove vodka off her in the building.
+The case had been delayed as Urquhart’s defence barrister Rob Harding pleaded for more time to assess his client amid concerns over her state after reports security had been forced to remove vodka off her.

 After the case was called on, Mr Harding requested for the case to be sentenced in the afternoon with probation able to carry out a stand-down report on the day.

-But judge Ashworth, less than impressed with Urquhart’s blatant disregard for the court, decided to put her behind bars for over a month instead - with her ‘too intoxicated to be sentenced’.
+But judge Ashworth, less than impressed with Urquhart’s open disregard for the court, decided to cage the defendant for over a month instead – with her ‘too intoxicated to be sentenced’.

 ‘I’m concerned about your intoxication, so you will be remanded in custody,’ he said – prompting the angry man in the public gallery to unleash his foul-mouthed tirade at the judge.